cap76/AZCourse_Winter2022/index.Rmd

 14:30 – 15:30 | 21/11/23 | Practical Q&A session

 ## Github
 The github reposotory for Classical approaches to Machine Learning containing code, datasets and lectures is availabile [here](https://github.com/cap76/AZCourse_Winter2022).
 The html textbook is found in docs/index.html.
 Individual chapters (files ending .Rmd) can be opened in RStudio as interactive markdown files.
+The course material can be viewed online [here](https://cap76.github.io/intro-machine-learning-2021/).

 ## License
 [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html)